NaikPrats/USC/README.md

 # USC

-#This is repository containing academic project done at USC Viterbi.
+#This is repository containing academic projects done at USC Viterbi.